Alexandra Hospital

-Alexandra Hospital (AH) is a district general hospital is located in Queenstown, Singapore that provides acute and community care under the National University Health System.
+Alexandra Hospital (AH) is a district general hospital located in Queenstown, Singapore that provides acute and community care under the National University Health System.

 The hospital's colonial-style buildings were constructed in the late 1930s on 110000 sqm of land.
 Under British rule, it was known as the British Military Hospital and was the site of a massacre in February 1942 by the Japanese as they took over Singapore in World War II.
 After the liberation of Singapore, the hospital was returned to its British administration, before being handed over to the Singapore government on 11 September 1971.
 Since then, it has gone through four changes of administration, most recently on 1 June 2018, to a team of long-term stewards under the National University Health System.

 History

+Old malaria ward

+Before the establishment of a hospital, a building located at what is now a football field in Alexandra Hospital, dating back to at least 1910, was used to house patients with malaria.

 British Military Hospital

 Established in 1938 as the British Military Hospital, the facility served as the principal military hospital of the British Far East Command.
 During the Fall of Singapore in February 1942, it was the scene of a massacre by Japanese soldiers of wounded British servicemembers and medical staff.
 After World War II, Alexandra Hospital remained as one of the most modern hospitals in Singapore up to the 1970s.

 In its heyday, Alexandra Hospital was an institution that adopted cutting-edge medical technology and in 1975 became the first hospital in Southeast Asia to successfully perform limb re-attachment to a patient.
 Alexandra Hospital also employed several renowned medical experts, including: